truongkimson/task-manager-docs/docs/rest_api.md

 ## Task Resource

-The Task Resource is exposed by this base url `{base_url}:8080/api/v1/task`.
+The Task Resource is exposed with `{base_url}:8080/api/v1/task`.
 This resource provide endpoints to carry out CRUD actions on Task instances.
-Variable `{base_url}` should be the address of the host on which the service is currently using.
+Variable `{base_url}` should be the address of the host on which the service is currently running.
 If you are running the application locally. `{base_url}` should be `http://localhost`

 ## Endpoints